-This \$100.00 fee covers the cost of processing of the graduation application and degree audit.
+This \$100 fee covers the cost of processing the graduation application and degree audit.
 This fee must accompany the graduation application.
-This does not include the cost of graduation regalia for students who choose to participate in the graduation ceremony.
+This does not include the cost of regalia.

 Transfer and Waiver Fees

 Course transfers and waivers are processed at \$25.00 per credit.